samyaroy/FolioForge-vue-portfolio-website/README.md

 - **Progress Tracking**: Show learning progress and ongoing education
 - **Recommendation System**: Suggest relevant workshops and bootcamps based on interests

+#### **4. Comprehensive Credential Integration**
+- **Education Credentials**: Add detailed degree information, GPA, honors, and academic achievements to all education items
+- **Experience Credentials**: Add company verification, role descriptions, and achievements to all experience items
+- **Project Credentials**: Add detailed project descriptions, technologies used, and outcomes to all project items
+- **Publication Credentials**: Add detailed publication information, citations, and impact metrics to all publication items
+- **Workshop Credentials**: Add detailed workshop information, certificates, and learning outcomes to all workshop items
+- **Certification Credentials**: Add detailed certification information, verification links, and validity periods to all certification items

+#### **5. Speaker Workshops Section**
+- **New Header Tab**: Add "Speaker Workshops" tab in the main navigation header
+- **Speaker Workshop Showcase**: Dedicated section to display workshops where you have participated as a speaker
+- **Workshop Details**: Include workshop title, organization, date, audience size, and presentation topics
+- **Presentation Materials**: Links to slides, recordings, or additional resources from speaking engagements
+- **Speaking Portfolio**: Comprehensive showcase of public speaking and presentation experience
+- **Impact Metrics**: Track audience engagement, feedback, and speaking opportunities generated

 ### **Implementation Timeline**

 #### **Phase 1: Credential Enhancement**